Title IX - Sexual Assault and Victim Advocacy

 U.S.C.
 1681(a).
 Licensed mental health counselors, medical providers and pastoral

-counselors are examples of College employees who may offer confidentiality.”
-NY Educ.
+counselors are examples of university employees who may offer confidentiality.”
+NY

 Dating violence: